As New York Plans To Legalize Marijuana, One State University Introduces Classes On How To Grow It

 The new program is being introduced as New York is taking steps toward legalizing recreational marijuana.
 This week, Governor Andrew Cuomo announced a plan that would create a state Office of Cannabis Management, the first of its kind in the nation, to oversee all aspects of marijuana cultivation, production, distribution, and sales.
 A proposed bill would make all recreational marijuana legal for those over the age of 21, and is projected to bring in $300 million of tax revenue in its first three years, Rolling Stone reported.

-If passed, New York would follow other states like Washington and California that have legalized marijuana and seen an economy boost because of it.
+If passed, New York would follow other states like Washington, Colorado, and California that have legalized marijuana and seen an economic boost because of it.

 NY Legalizes recreational Marijuana…